AyyaduraiAgalya/Financial-Analytics-System/README.md

 2. **LSTM Model Definition**: Defines and compiles the LSTM model.
 3. **Model Training and Evaluation**: Trains the model, evaluates, and saves it.

-### Visualization of Training Progress
+### Visualisation of Training Progress

-The model’s loss over training epochs was plotted, revealing convergence and generalization patterns.
+The model’s loss over training epochs was plotted, revealing convergence and generalisation patterns.

 ## License